-For example, in a city of a million people there is not demand for a million rent to own properties.
+For example, in a city of a million people, there isn’t demand for a million rent to own properties.
 Obvious right?

-Well, a RTO home is not right for a percentage of the rental population for a variety of reasons.
+Well, an RTO home is not right for a percentage of the rental population for a variety of reasons.